Coralku/commongarden/Figure 4 CBASS top bottom consistency/README.md

 Script creates subsets of data to report on consistency in dependency of number of colonies assayed and numbger of top/bottom assignments considered (e.g. top/bottom5 of 20 assessed colonies);

-Infile is csv with ID, ED50_1, ED50_2; additiional columnes will be ignored
+Infile is csv with ID, ED50_1, ED50_2; additional columnes will be ignored